File: how to nourish, style and maintain your hair?

 For example, our colleague Maurice Style offers various products for straight and fine hair like his in his grooming section.

-To illustrate my points, I will give you an example that I know quite well: mine!
+To illustrate my point, I will give you an example that I know quite well: mine!

 First of all, I have normal hair. .
-Regarding André Walker's, I'm more on a 1C , that is to say straight and thick hair.
+As for André Walker, I am more on a 1C. , that is, straight, thick hair.

 Knowing this, I opt for a classic, neutral shampoo, without a volumizing effect so as not to thicken my hair further, and I do not apply sebum-regulating products.